trailofbits/testing-handbook/content/docs/fuzzing/techniques/02-dictionary.md

-* LLMs (large language models): Tools like OpenAI’s ChatGPT are helpful in generating a dictionary for your fuzzing task.
+* LLMs (large language models): Tools like OpenAI's ChatGPT are helpful in generating a dictionary for your fuzzing task.
 However, be aware of LLM hallucinations.
 If the LLM proposes a feature not mentioned in this handbook, check first if it really exists.
 Try the following LLM prompt with the task `PNG parser`:
     ```text {.code-fence-wrap}
     A dictionary can be used to guide the fuzzer.
 A dictionary is passed as a file to the fuzzer usually.
     The simplest input accepted by libFuzzer is an ASCII text file where each line consists of a quoted string.
 Strings can contain escaped byte sequences like "\xF7\xF8".
 Optionally, a key-value pair can be used like hex_value="\xF7\xF8" for documentation purposes.
 Comments are supported by starting a line with #.
 Write me an example dictionary file for a <fuzzing task>: